[Toy Review] Lovense Lush 4

 BeYourLover Fatima clitoral stimulator, one half of duo 2-in-1 vibrator

-• Because the clitoral stimulator by itself is so small and the duo design allows it to be detached from the internal vibrator, I can see it being a really good option for packing when bag space is tight.
+• Because the clitoral stimulator by itself is so small and the duo design allows you to detach it from the internal vibrator, I can see it being a really good option for packing when bag space is tight.
 Like when I’m on a cheap Ryanair flight to see my long-distance girlfriend, for example.

 • The thrusting feels good.
 I particularly like that it’s concentrated in the top couple of inches of the shaft.
 The result of this is that it feels less like hard pounding and more like a lover’s fingers rapidly tapping on my G-spot.

-• The BeYourLover Fatima is surprisingly quiet even when the thrusting is turned on.
+• The BeYourLover Fatima is surprisingly quiet even with the thrusting function on.
 It’s still audible, of course, but it’s not so loud and squeaky that it makes me want to throw the toy across the room in two minutes.
 Which, honestly, is an improvement on many products of this type.

 What I Didn’t Like